neighbourhoodie/nh-systemd/doc-migration/source/includes/standard-options.rst

    Enable or disable printing of the legend, i.e. column headers and the footer with hints.
 The legend is printed by default, unless disabled with ``--quiet`` or similar.

-.. inlcusion-end-marker-do-not-remove legend
+.. inclusion-end-marker-do-not-remove legend

-.. inlcusion-marker-do-not-remove no-legend
+.. inclusion-marker-do-not-remove no-legend

 ``--no-legend``
 ---------------